 All you need is fish fillets and commonly used Indian spices to make this delicious Indian Fish Curry.
 Let's take a look at all ingredients and possible alternatives.

-Fish: Any white flesh fish would be great, like Mahi-Mahi, Tilapia, Cod, Sea Bass or Halibut.
+- Fish: Any white-fleshed fish would be great, like Mahi-Mahi, Tilapia, Cod, Sea Bass, or Halibut.
 If using frozen, thaw it in the fridge overnight.

-Mustard Seeds: I use brown/black mustard seeds that are available at any Indian market, or online.
+- Mustard Seeds: I use brown/black mustard seeds, available at any Indian market or online.

-Ginger and Garlic: For the best flavor, I use freshly ground ginger-garlic paste or store-bought frozen cubes.
-These offer superior flavors as compared to the jarred pastes.
+- Ginger and Garlic: For the best flavor, I use freshly ground ginger-garlic paste or store-bought frozen cubes.
+These offer superior flavors compared to the jarred pastes.

-Fresh Herbs: Cilantro works great for garnish, and for a little green.
+- Fresh Herbs: Cilantro works great as a garnish and for a little green.
 Sometimes I add mint leaves.
-This is completely optional, however, I do love the subtle flavor it adds to the curry.
+This is completely optional; however, I do love the subtle flavor it adds to the curry.

 Scroll to the recipe card for a detailed list of ingredients and quantities.